 - Decorative items (rocks, wood discs, etc.)

-Directions for this DIY Indoor Succulent Garden
+Directions for this Fun Vintage DIY Indoor Fairy Garden Idea

-Note: Some of these pictures are from the DIY Fairy Garden post, but the set up is exactly the same.
+Quick Note: Some of these pictures are from the DIY Fairy Garden post, but the set up is exactly the same.
 I just swapped out the plants and changed the design above the soil.
 Just ignore the herbs in the pictures below. 😉

 Cut your heavy-duty garbage bag so that 6 inches or so hangs over all 4 sides.
 Leaving extra long sides now makes it easier to fill the tray without worrying about the plastic shifting.
 Lay the plastic on top of the tray and push it flat along the bottom and into each corner.
 You will have extra material sticking up on the edges for now.